 top of page

-Audiologists who Specialize in Evaluating and Treating
+Audiologists who Specialize in Evaluating and Treating Auditory Processing Disorder

 Dr. Rachel Cohen, Au.D., CCC-A, Cert.
 LSLS AVEd.

-Dr. Baylee Engelhardt, Au.D., CCC-A.
+Dr. Baylee Engelhardt, Au.D., CCC-A

 Transparent-01.png

-Serving Florida, Alaska, Pennsylvania, Georgia, South Carolina, North Carolina, and Virginia
+Serving Florida, Alaska, Colorado, Pennsylvania,

 What is Auditory Processing